mirisuzanne/mia/content/posts/code/misc/components.md

 No shadow DOM required,
 though it may be sprinkled over top in some cases.
-The point is to provide an HTML-like 'API' for the components, which doesn't rely on Shadow DOM as the baseline.
+The point is to provide an HTML-like use of the components, which doesn't rely on Shadow DOM as the baseline.
+We pass in markup rather than raw values.

 Eric Meyer provides a great side-by-side comparison with his `super-slider`: